shamblett/alpaca/lib/src/ggml/implementation/README.md

 # Warning

-There is currently a hand edit that must be applied to the generated ggml_impl.dart file,
+There is currently a number(approx 6)hand edits that must be applied to the generated ggml_impl.dart file, example

 ```
 class ggml_init_params extends ffi.Struct {